HD60Hz/squad-lab1-store/README.md

 Now we need to adapt all the code impacted by this change

 ##### Save inventory
-Saving products still needs an iterable to we provide a list (``values``) of products from our map inventory
+Saving products still needs an iterable.
+So we provide the ``values`` of our inventory map

 ```python
     ...